 After lunch on board the ship, head towards the Temple of Dendera, around an hour away from Qena.

 Dendera is the temple of Hathor, the Egyptian goddess of love and joy who is also known for protecting women and nursing pharaohs.
 With its richly decorated chapels, mazes of corridors and stairs, and iconic columns topped with the carved head of the goddess Hathor, this unique site is one of the best-preserved ancient Egyptian monuments.
-For incredible views after you've finished exploring, head to the temple's roof to look out over the Egyptian countryside.
+For lovely views of the surrounding Egyptian countryside, climb to the temple's roof.

 Tonight you'll enjoy dinner onboard the SS Sudan again.